loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_7.547: This was generated on May 11 at 4:50 am.
+Time-SVD++ was carried out on the whole dataset *without userFacMatTime*, with *100* factors, 40 iterations, and 30 time bins.
+The remaining parameters (LRs/RFs) were the same as those in TIMESVDPP_QUAL_7.749.

 TIMESVDPP_QUAL_7.620: This was generated on May 10 at 1:14 am.
 Time-SVD++ was carried out on the whole dataset *without userFacMatTime*, with *200* factors, 40 iterations, and 30 time bins.
 The remaining parameters (i.e.